Share your experience on gender-based violence

 Share your experience

-If you would like to help us in this mission of eradicating gender-based violence and share your experience or observations with us, we are looking for researchers who:
+If you would like to help us in this mission of eradicating gender-based violence and share your experience or observations with us, we are looking for researchers having experienced gender-based violence in one of the following situations:

 If you are interested or have a question regarding these interviews, please leave us your contact details in the form below.
 The contact point for this part of the UniSAFE project is the Lithuanian Center for Social Sciences and they will get back to you concerning your questions and potential interview arrangements.